• Dementia-Friendly Airports - Details

 Airports also vary in the volunteer services available to assist travelers from arrival at the terminal to departure.
 Airport websites will have details about these services and how to access them.

 • Inform the airline accessibility line and/or the booking agent if you intend to use an electronic assistive device during your flight.
 Even if the manufacturer’s label or other documentation confirms that the device meets FAA safety and hazardous goods requirements, it is necessary for the airline to confirm that the device meets FAA requirements.
 This requires advance notice.
-FAA policy on portable electronic devices
+See FAA PackSafe - Portable Electronic Devices Containing Batteries

 About gate passes: A companion can provide disability-related assistance for you at a domestic US airport.
 A gate pass request must be made at the ticket counter for departing flights and noted in the reservation for arriving flights.
 Just make sure the person assisting goes to the ticket counter to get the gate pass and brings a valid government issued photo ID.
 Issuance of gate passes is contingent upon security conditions at the time of travel, at different times or locations this accommodation may not be available.
 This accommodation is not available for non-U.S. departures or for international arrivals to the U.S.